The Medical Laboratory Science Program includes two options.

 Students enrolled in one of our affiliated institutions below may apply for enrollment in the 3+1 track of our Medical Laboratory Science Program.

-Mayo School of Health Sciences also affiliates with:
+Mayo Clinic School of Health Sciences also affiliates with:

 100 percent of students admitted to our program complete the curriculum and graduate.
 The three-year average attrition rate of our program is zero percent, and the three-year average graduation rate is 100 percent.